Anise

 Method

-Store fresh anise bulbs in refrigerator crisper drawer wrapped in damp paper towels or plastic bag
+Store fresh anise plants in refrigerator wrapped in damp paper towels inside a plastic bag

 Duration